Testing Locally

 Build First

-npm run build # or tsc
+npm run build # or npx tsc

 Ensure your entry.module path points to the compiled output:

-{ "entry": { "module": "./dist/graph.js", "export": "default", "runtime": "node" } }
+{ "entry": { "module": "./dist/index.js", "export": "agent" } }

 Manual Testing

-1. Navigate to the JS playground:
+1. Navigate to the playground:

 cd examples/js/local-playground npm install